Find Assisted Living in Your Area

 Pharmacy Drug Savings Programs

 In addition to drug companies, pharmacies themselves offer some support for seniors with limited resources to get the medications they need.
-These pharmacies offer discount and assistance programs for all or most of their customers.
-Most programs are free of cost, but some are membership clubs that charge monthly fees.
+These pharmacies offer discounts and assistance programs for all or most of their customers.
+Most programs are free, but others are membership clubs that charge monthly fees.
 Some area-specific limits exist, and not all medications are covered.
-Some programs are limited in their coverage for Medicare and Medicaid enrollees.
+Other programs are limited in their coverage of Medicare and Medicaid enrollees.

 Pharmacy | Contact | Open to Medicare/Medicaid Enrollees? | Cost to Join | Notes |